JackwinJoseph3121/Personal-Assistant-Using-Python/README.md

                              run- python -m spacy download en(this should be done in the directory of lib/sites and packages in python)

 This works well for python 3.7 .
-Not sure if it would work for other versions.Try it and let me know.
+Not sure if it would work for other versions.There is only one yaml folder for chatbot corpusle training.
+You can get it from gunthercox chat corplusles.Try it and let me know.